Branford Steam Railroad: Dieselization and ownership changes

 Dieselization was taking hold in the United States after World War II, and in 1951 the Branford Steam Railroad purchased its first diesel locomotive, a second-hand GE 44-ton switcher given the number 3.
 Five years later, the railroad bought two new GE 44-tonners, which took over hauling trains between the crusher and Pine Orchard.
 The two saddle tank locomotives continued to perform switching duties until January 1960, when the company bought another 44-tonner from the New Haven Railroad.
-From this point, the Branford Steam Railroad was a "steam railroad" only in name.
+From this point, the Branford Steam Railroad was a "steam railroad" only in name; the name continued to distinguish it from the Branford Electric Railway also operating in Branford.
 Both of the retired steam locomotives were acquired by Steamtown, U.S.A. in 1962 for preservation.
 Around the same time, the side-dump gondola cars were replaced with triple-bay hopper cars.
 The Branford Steam Railroad purchased a new EMD SW1001 in February 1976; the locomotive was delivered in red, white, and blue paint to commemorate the United States Bicentennial.

 In August 1968, the New Haven Trap Rock Company was purchased by Ashland Inc.'s construction division.
 Ashland also purchased Angelo Tomasso, Inc in 1972, and formed a new company called NHTR Tomasso.
 Thomas Tilling, Ltd in turn purchased NHTR Tomasso in 1979, renaming it Tilcon Tomasso, and then sold the company to British Tire and Rubber in 1984.
 Tilcon Tomasso renamed itself Tilcon Connecticut in 1990, and was purchased by CRH plc in 1996.

 In 2009, the State of Connecticut applied for a Transportation Investment Generating Economic Recovery (TIGER) grant on behalf of the Branford Steam Railroad.
 The grant cited a need to replace the railroad's EMD SW1001 switcher and its hopper cars.
+As of 2024, the railroad uses an EMD GP38-2 leased from GATX for most trains.

 Operations

 The Branford Steam Railroad reported hauling approximately 1.3 million tons (1.17 million metric tons) of freight in 2010.
 As of 2012, the BSRR has a total of 7.2 mi of track.
 As of 2022, the Branford Steam Railroad continues to serve the Tilcon Connecticut quarry in North Branford.
 Some aggregate is transferred to the Providence and Worcester Railroad at the Pine Orchard interchange, but the majority is brought to the docks of the Buchanan Marine Company (like the BSRR, a Tilcon Connecticut subsidiary), where it is loaded onto barges.
 At the docks, an enclosed and soundproofed building covers the unloading platform, where hopper cars are unloaded and aggregate sorted by size and then transferred to barges by a conveyor.
 Tilcon Connecticut uses these barges, operated by subsidiary Buchanan Marine Company, to transport aggregate to locations across the Northeastern United States.
+Traprock from the quarry historically has also been widely used as track ballast, including via direct pickups by Amtrak maintenance of way trains.